What's the Treatment for Runner's Knee?

 Take anti-inflammatory medications.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
 However, these drugs can have side effects, like an increased risk of bleeding and ulcers.
 They should be used only occasionally, unless your doctor specifically says otherwise.

-Practice stretching and strengthening exercises .
+Practice stretching and strengthening exercises, especially for the quadriceps muscle group.
 Ask your doctor to recommend a physical therapist for guidance.

 Try arch supports or orthotics for your shoes.
 Orthotics -- which can be custom-made or bought off the shelf -- may help with foot position.